 Neurotypical partners, partners on the spectrum, and neurodiverse couples can also find support through AANE’s online groups.
 See https://www.aane.org/resources/adults/support-social-groups-couples-partners/.

-Training in working with neurodiverse couples is available to therapists everywhere.
+Online training for therapists for working with neurodiverse couples is available everywhere.
 For more information about AANE’s NEUROLOGY MATTERS IN COUPLES THERAPY online training see https://aane.thinkific.com/.

 For therapists or partners in a neurodiverse couple who would like to learn more about AANE’s online trainings and other resources, contact Grace Myhill at firstname.lastname@example.org.